Loop-Induced Higgs Boson Decays into Gauge Bosons in Radiative Natural Supersymmetry: Numerical Analysis

 We include in this plot the average SM prediction and its theoretical uncertainty, estimated in Ref.~\cite{Edilson2025} as $\Gamma_{Z\gamma}^{\rm SM} = 6.19 \pm 0.15~\mathrm{keV}$.
 The central value is shown as a gray line, while the associated uncertainty is represented by a gray band.
 We also include the latest combined RUN2 + RUN3 ATLAS result, depicted as a green line.
 The ATLAS measurement exhibits relative uncertainties of approximately $40\%$--$45\%$, represented by a green band.
 Due to the large experimental uncertainty, the current ATLAS measurement is compatible with both the SM and RNS predictions, preventing a clear discrimination between the two scenarios.
 A reduction in the experimental uncertainty would be essential to enhance the sensitivity to new physics effects and to test whether the RNS scenario can be distinguished from the SM expectation.
 To be more precise, taking the central value of the measurement and assuming that it remains stable as the experimental precision improves, the difference with respect to the SM prediction is $\Delta \Gamma \simeq 1.9~\mathrm{keV}$.
 In order for the SM prediction to lie outside the $1\sigma$ experimental interval, the uncertainty would need to be reduced to $\sigma_{\mathrm{exp}} \lesssim 1.9~\mathrm{keV}$, corresponding to a relative uncertainty of approximately $24\%$.
 A more stringent discrimination at the $2\sigma$ level requires $\sigma_{\mathrm{exp}} \lesssim 1.0~\mathrm{keV}$, i.e., a relative uncertainty of about $12\%$, while a $3\sigma$ exclusion would demand $\sigma_{\mathrm{exp}} \lesssim 0.6~\mathrm{keV}$, corresponding to a precision better than $8\%$.
 Such precision is expected to be achievable at future collider experiments.
 At the High-Luminosity LHC, a sensitivity at the level of $\sim 14\%$ is anticipated~\cite{ATLASCMS2025}.
 Lepton colliders such as the ILC~\cite{ILC} are expected to reach a precision of $\sim 10\%$-$20\%$, enabling a robust test of new physics scenarios.
 Even higher precision could be achieved at FCC-ee~\cite{FCC}, where sensitivities at the level of $\sim 5\%$-$10\%$ are projected.
-These improvements would provide a powerful probe to distinguish RNS effects from the SM expectation.
+These improvements would provide a powerful probe to distinguish RNS effects from the SM expectation. \\ While the current experimental sensitivity is insufficient to distinguish between those predictions, the parameter region that maximizes the $h \to Z\gamma$ decay is subject to stringent constraints from other Higgs observables.
+In particular, the $h \to \gamma\gamma$ channel, which is experimentally well measured and consistent with the SM, provides a critical consistency check.
+Any viable enhancement of the $h\to Z\gamma$ channel must therefore preserve agreement with the diphoton decay observables.